 It was followed by the non-Christmas-themed sequels Halloween Is Grinch Night and The Grinch Grinches the Cat in the Hat.

-How the Grinch Stole Christmas! (along with Halloween Is Grinch Night and The Grinch Grinches the Cat in the Hat) is available for digital purchase ($8.99+) and rental ($3.99+) at Amazon, iTunes, Google Play, and other outlets.
+How the Grinch Stole Christmas! is streaming on Peacock ($4.99+ a month).
+The classic (along with Halloween Is Grinch Night and The Grinch Grinches the Cat in the Hat) is also available for digital purchase ($8.99+) and rental ($3.99+) at Amazon, iTunes, Google Play, and other outlets.

 The only comedy star with the right kind of intensity to take on the Grinch was Jim Carrey, who donned some mildly unsettling full-body prosthetics to play the character in Ron Howard’s live-action adaptation.
 Howard channels a bit of Tim Burton in his creation of the rather psychedelic Whoville, expanding on Dr. Seuss’s simple story in order to fill out a feature-length film.
 Whether you find it delightful or nightmarish, Carrey’s version is certainly tough to forget.